East Coast Integrated Depot

 See also: East Coast Bus Depot

 The bus depot is an independent, three-storey structure located next to the train depot complex, which minimizes land use while maximizing capacity.
-Similar to Soon Lee Bus Park, the new depot is fitted with workshops on the ground level and parking spaces for buses on the second and third levels for a capacity for 760 buses*.
+Similar to Soon Lee Bus Park, the new depot is fitted with workshops on the ground level and parking spaces for buses on the second and third levels for a capacity of over 500 buses.
 When complete, the depot will likely be allocated to the Tampines Bus Package as part of the Bus Contracting Model (BCM).

 Relocation of EWL Changi Depot

 Once the East Coast Integrated Depot is completed in the year 2025, EWL operations will be gradually transferred from the existing Changi Depot to the new depot, after testing and commissioning are completed.
-The LTA said that it will work closely with the Public Transport Operator (SMRT Trains) during the transition period to ensure depot operations continue in a seamless manner.
+The LTA said that it will work closely with the Public Transport Operator (SMRT Trains) during the transition period to ensure depot operations continue seamlessly.

 Rolling stock:

-East Coast Integrated Depot will maintain R151, C651, C751B, C151AC151B, and C151C trains operating on the East West Line, C951 trains operating on the Downtown Line, and CT251 trains operating on the Thomson-East Coast Line.
+East Coast Integrated Depot will maintain R151, C151A, C151B, and C151C trains on the East West Line, C951 trains on the Downtown Line, and CT251 trains on the Thomson-East Coast Line.

 Gallery: